Expertsystemen

 A checklist example

-In the following example, we will ask for three names to be entered, and then present them in a checklist.
+In the following example, we will ask for three names to be entered, turn that into a dataset and then present this dataset in a checklist.

 Setting up the dataset